MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/train/custom-classifier.md

 > [!NOTE]
 >
-> * Starting with the `2024-02-29-preview` API, custom clasification models support incremental training.
+> * Custom classification v4.0 2024-11-30 (GA) models support incremental training.
 You can add new samples to existing classes or add new classes by referencing an existing classifier.

 Custom classification models can analyze a single- or multi-file documents to identify if any of the trained document types are contained within an input file.
 Here are the currently supported scenarios: